Gwyd0/Sparx-bwk/README.md

 # Sparx-bwk
-Sparx-Bookwork-Code is a project ive been working on for about a year (mostly a hobby).
+**Sparx-Bookwork-Code** is a project ive been working on for about a year (mostly as a hobby).

-Its a web scraper to log Bookwork codes for Sparx and auto completes Bookwork checks.
+Its a web scraper to log Bookwork codes for Sparx and auto completes Bookwork checks (explained [here](https://support.sparx.co.uk/en/knowledge/what-is-a-bookwork-check-and-why-are-they-used-in-sparx)).
 It uses chromedriver (google chrome) to grab the values of answers and codes.
 I chose to use python as its my main launguage and is easy to understand.

 ## Features
 * auto fills in password + username